 Anoka Faruqee (MFA '97)

-Anoka Faruqee (MFA '97) is a painter, curator and director of graduate studies in painting/printmaking at Yale University.
+Anoka Faruqee (MFA '97) is a painter, curator and Associate Dean at Yale University.
 Known for colorful moiré paintings inspired by Persian and Indian miniatures, 1960's psychedelia and modernist abstraction, her work features overlapping patterns that are hypnotic in their simultaneous simplicity and complexity.

 “Serving as more than just optical games, [Faruqee's] paintings show the artist embracing the fallibility of materiality—be it the unpredictability of her medium or the inevitability of human error.
 It is the oscillation between the handmade and the machinelike that makes the canvases accomplished and compelling works of art rather than simply visual novelties.”